 Because of their widespread range and often inaccessible breeding habitat, ruddy turnstones are not considered threatened or endangered.
 They are susceptible to a number of threats, however, particularly invasive predators in breeding areas and environmental disasters such as oil spills that threaten coastal habitats.
 In the tropical areas of their wintering range, ongoing development of coastal regions for resorts or other uses can be a problem.
 These birds may also be susceptible to coastal changes brought about from climate change, though that impact is not yet well understood.

 Tips for Backyard Birders

 These shorebirds are not backyard species, but protecting coastal habitats can help attract them to a region.
-Artificial breakwaters and boulder jetties can be attractive areas for turnstones, especially if barnacles and similar prey is abundant.
+Artificial breakwaters and boulder jetties can be attractive areas for turnstones, especially if barnacles and similar prey is abundant in healthy waterways.